marqo-ai/marqo/examples/MultiModalSearch/article.md

 ### 2.2 Negation

 In the previous examples we saw how multiple queries can be used to condition the search.
 In those examples, the terms were being added with a positive weighting.
-Another way to utilise these queries is to use negative weighting terms to move away from particualr terms or concepts.
+Another way to utilise these queries is to use negative weighting terms to move away from particular terms or concepts.
 Below is an example of a query with an additional negative term:

 ```python
 query = {"green shirt":1.0, "short sleeves":1.0, "buttons":-1.0}